-An emergency duty social worker is on duty at all times out of hours to meet urgent needs that cannot wait until the next working day.
+An emergency duty social worker is on duty at all times out-of-hours.
+This is necessary to meet urgent needs that cannot wait until the next working day.

-When you call, an operator will pass details over to the duty social worker, who will return your call as soon as possible and always within an hour.
+When you call, an operator will pass the details to the duty social worker.
+They will return your call as soon as possible and always within an hour.

-The social worker may give you advice and guidance on how to deal with the problem, refer the matter to the specialist service the next working day and/or arrange any immediate help necessary from Social Care Services or other agencies.
+The social worker may give you advice and guidance on how to deal with the problem.
+They may refer the matter to the specialist service the next working day.
+Alternatively they may arrange immediate help if necessary from Social Care Services or other agencies.

-Duty social workers work closely with other agencies, including the out of hours services of Harrow Mental Health Services, part of CNWL NHS Foundation Trust.
+Duty social workers work closely with other agencies.
+These include the out-of-hours services of Harrow Mental Health Services; part of CNWL NHS Foundation Trust.

 Duty Social Workers deal mainly with:

 - urgent difficulties with children and young people

 - older people who are at risk or who need immediate help